mozilla/data-docs/tools/stmo.md

 * Don't forget that you'll need to publish each of your queries before you can add its visualizations to your dashboard.

-* Similarly, it's a good idea to unpublish any test queries after you've used them in a dashboard so as not to permanently pollute everyon's search results with your tests and experiments.
+* Similarly, it's a good idea to un-publish any test queries after you've used them in a dashboard so as not to permanently pollute everyone's search results with your tests and experiments.
 Queries that are the result of actual work-related analysis should usually remain published, so others can see and learn from them.